 - Human Capital Management (HCM) module has started.
 "AS IS" documents have been finalised.
 Blue prints have been signed off, configuration is complete and testing has been initiated. - ECC 6 testing has been completed on development and quality servers.
-Preparation for production upgrade has been completed as planned and ECC 6 is working fine in production environment at Alok. - New P6 series servers and Storage Area Network (SAN) installed for APO and R/3 Production. - Connectivity with Sri Lanka established (MPLS 512 Kbps).
+Preparation for production upgrade has been completed.
+Production upgrade has been completed as planned and ECC 6 is working fine in production environment at Alok - New P6 series servers and Storage Area Network (SAN) installed for APO and R/3 Production. - Connectivity with Sri Lanka established (MPLS 512 Kbps).